-THE CORE OF OUR WORK CENTERS AROUND INFORMATION-GATHERING, UNDERCOVER OPERATIONS, RESEARCH AND ANALYSIS, TARGETING INTERNATIONAL TRAFFICKERS AND TRANSNATIONAL CRIMINAL NETWORKS INVOLVED IN ENVIRONMENTAL CRIME AND OTHER SERIOUS CRIMES (CONVERGENCE), WITH THE AIM OF SUPPORTING THE WORK OF LAW ENFORCEMENT AND GOVERNMENT AGENCIES.
+THE CORE OF OUR WORK CENTERS AROUND FIELD INVESTIGATION, INTELLIGENCE-GATHERING, RESEARCH AND ANALYSIS, TARGETING INTERNATIONAL TRAFFICKERS AND TRANSNATIONAL CRIMINAL NETWORKS INVOLVED IN ENVIRONMENTAL CRIME AND OTHER SERIOUS CRIMES

-Typically, our operations may last from several months to years to complete and can be complex in terms of logistics, data collection and processing.
-To do so we use multiple field operatives (investigators and researchers), crime experts along with analytical support staff.
+Typically, our long-term intelligence-gathering operations last from one to five years and can be complex in terms of logistics, data collection and processing.
+To do so, we employ a team of multinational field operatives (including investigators and researchers), crime experts, and analytical support staff.

 wildlife crime intelligence